PIERCING AFTER CARE TIPS AND TRICKS

 INDUSTRIAL

-It is recommended to downsize your bar in the first 4-6 weeks to reduce your chances of catching it and creating extra scarring.
+It is recommended to downsize your bar in the first 4-6 weeks to reduce your chances of getting the piercing caught and creating extra scarring.

 It will take 6-12 months to be fully healed but should be comfortable to change within 3-4 months.